hyperledger/firefly-fir/text/0012-namespace-isolation.md

 be removed.

-The returned bodies from `/namespaces`, `/namespaces/{ns}`, and `/namespaces/{ns}/status` are also tweaked slightly.
+The returned bodies from `/namespaces`, `/namespaces/{ns}`, and `/namespaces/{ns}/status` are also altered slightly.
 More details about the multi-party contract are now available, but all information related to messages/broadcasting of namespaces is removed.

 ## Messaging